edev/sira/README.md

 The process is intentionally simple, both so that you don't have to think about complex mechanics and so that Sira can remain agnostic of shell languages, etc. Right before sending an action to a managed node:

 1. Sira compiles a dictionary mapping variable names to values.
 2. For each variable `v`, Sira searches all fields of the action (except Booleans) for occurrences of `$v` or `${v}` and replaces that text with the variable's value.
-This consists of one regular expression match-and-replace; it is not recursive.
+This is implemented as a single regular expression match-and-replace operation; it is not recursive.

+Precise details are below, but as long as you keep things simple, all you need to remember are the two steps above.

 Task variables override manifest variables, but I am considering reversing this.
-Best practice for now is to avoid defining a variable in both a task and a manifest that includes the task.
+Best practice for now is to avoid defining any given variable in both a task and a manifest that includes the task.
+Pick one, not both.

 Sira replaces variables in the order in which they were defined.
-However, depending on this behavior, e.g. to try to create recursive variable substitutions, is a *really bad idea.* It will work, but your files will almost certainly become inscrutable and impossible to maintain!
+However, it is a *really bad idea* to depend on this behavior, e.g. to try to create recursive variable substitutions.
+It will work, but your files will almost certainly become inscrutable and impossible to maintain!

 Variables are not substituted in manifests or in other fields of tasks (e.g. `name`).
 They are only applied to actions and only in the manner stated above.
 There is no other "magic."

+For maximum flexibility, there is no error detection when substituting variables.

 ### Advanced feature: harness the full power of YAML